NaomiProject/Naomi/README.md

 * Brand new wiki to help new users :book:
 * Fixed bug :bug: :
   * Encoding error while using local text mode to interact with Naomi
-* New weather plugin :cloud:
+  * Wit.AI STT engine HTTP request URL updated
 * New Speech To Text/Text To Speech engines Watson services from IBM 🗣️
 * Updating dependencies version